EyitopeIO/Minesweeper/README.md

 I came up with how the GUI would integrate with the original code and my mate helped find useful snippets I requested for.

 This repo was first created as private to avoid any plagiarism software from finding my github; hence the abscence of a detailed commit history.

+To run, just `./minesweeper.py` from within the source.